muratkendir/dist-gis-exercises/docs/exercise1-bns.md

   <img src="../images/exr5/1100_play_docker.png" alt="Play with Docker" style="border:3px solid darkgray">
   <figcaption>Play with Docker web site</figcaption>
 </figure>

+## 0.4 Why do we use Docker?

+To explain why we use virtualization tools such as Docker, we need to summarize the difficulties encountered in any programming process:

+- A program script prepared in any programming language may depend on multiple libraries.
+It is important to know which version of which library is compatible with the main program.
+Incorrect versions of libraries can prevent the main program from running.
+- Codes prepared in programming languages do not run directly in machine code.
+They must be compiled to run in machine code.
+It is important to know on which hardware and operating system this compilation process is performed.
+Software compiled in one system configuration may not work in another configuration.
+- Running a program designed for server architecture can consume a lot of unnecessary resources.
+For example, the CPU processing power you allocate to run a single program when requested by clients remains idle when there are no requests for the same program.

+In this case, taking advantage of virtualization tools such as Docker provides us with the following opportunities in programming and system architecture tasks:

+- System requirements are met directly on pre-configured virtual machines.
+The main program can be run directly along with dependent libraries.
+- Since the main program is compiled for virtual machines, these compiled and optimized configurations can be run directly on any other system.
+- Since virtualization tools (with Hypervisor support) operate on the principle of sharing system resources, software requirements can be distributed as needed.
+This results in a more efficient and environmentally friendly architecture.

 ## 1. First Practice on the Local Machine with Docker